 Make sure to increase the length of your walk gradually so that you can build up your stamina and prevent injuries.
 Consider adding an additional 1/4 mile to your walk each week until you reach your intended goal.
 You may feel like a long walk is no sweat, but you don’t want to get halfway through and then realize you’ve bitten off more than you can chew!

 It is possible to walk too much in one workout, but everyone’s body is different.
 Listen to your body and see how you feel both after you walk, and later on (including the next day).
 As noted earlier, consider breaking up long walks into a few discrete chunks.
 You can break up your walk by stopping for a snack or coffee, running a quick errand, or stopping by a park and watching the scenery.
 This can help you regain your energy, and the break can help you determine whether you should keep going or end your walk early.

 11. Track your progress

 You can use Pacer’s GPS walk tracking to record your walking route, pace, distance and more.
 It’s a great way to view your progress over time as you build up your stamina.
 It’s a good idea to view your walk stats in real-time, so you can easily remember how long you’ve been walking and how far you’ve gone.
 You’re already using Pacer, so why not make use of all of our features!

-Whether you’re a casual walker, a new walker or you’ve been walking long distance for years, keep these quick and helpful tips in mind!
+Whether you’re a casual walker, a new walker or you’ve been walking long distances for years, keep these quick and helpful tips in mind!
 And, of course, remember to have fun!